Summary:

 For those extremely sensitive to the natural odorants of wood or the glues used in plywood, you might prefer this type.

-These brands should not have any offgassing and this type of construction should be formaldehyde-free (or more accurately no added formaldehyde in any of the components, since wood naturally contains some formaldehyde).
+These brands should have extremely low to no off-gassing and this type of construction are often formaldehyde-free (or more accurately no added formaldehyde in any of the components, since wood naturally contains some formaldehyde).

 Example Brands:

-• Tesoro Coastal Lowlands – White Oak, Hickory, Maple, Walnut $8.87 / sq ft
+- Tesoro Coastal Lowlands – White Oak, Hickory, Maple, Walnut $9.31 / sq ft (Tesoro uses pine in the middle solid layer, and a thin layer of ash as the stabilizing layer below.)

 3. HDF Core Construction

-My post on laminate flooring goes much more into detail on the chemicals and offgassing of HDF.
-It’s possible that some floors are made with MDF which is very similar.
+My post on laminate flooring goes much more into detail on the chemicals and off-gassing of HDF.

 For this reason, this type is my least favorite type of engineered wood flooring and I don’t see any good reason to choose an engineered flooring that has some offgassing when we have better lower VOC options.